Local companies partner up to properly retire American flags

 “I think it speaks volumes.
 I think if we all just band together, we can really show the support that these veterans and their families need.”Jody Carol | General Manager, Greg’s Market’s

-Families receive a star from the retired flag so they can keep a tangible piece of their loved one.
+Families receive a star from the retired flag so they can keep a tangible piece of their loved ones.

 The drop boxes will be at both Gregs Market locations until next Tuesday; however, Altmeyer is always accepting flags for retirement.